containers/automation/README.md

-# automation
-Automation scripts, libraries, and other tooling for re-use by other containers org. repositories
+# Automation scripts, libraries for re-use in other repositories

 ## Usage